Mandav: Places of interest

-There are number of monuments in Mandav.
+There are a number of monuments in Mandav.
 Among the most important are:

 Shri Mandavagadh Teerth

-Shri Mandavagadh Teerth is dedicated to Lord Suparshvanatha.
-It belongs to Shwetambar sect of Jainism.
+Shri Mandavagadh Teerth is dedicated to the Lord Suparshvanatha.
+It belongs to the Shwetambar sect of Jainism.
 The temple has been attractively constructed and looks exquisite.
-It underwent expansion in 14th century.
+It underwent expansion in the 14th century.
 The idol of Lord Suparshvanath is believed to be much older.
 The idol is white in complexion and is 91.54 cm (3 feet) in height.
 It is seated in a padmansana posture.
 Apart from this in this same fort there is a fine temple of smaller size of Lord Shantinath.
 Ruins of many temples and idols can be seen here.
 As per a reference once there were almost 700 Jain temples here.

 The Delhi Darwaja and Hoshang Shah tomb

 The Delhi Darwaja is one of the twelve gateways to the city and is made up of reddish stone.
 The Hoshang Shah's tomb is a fine example of Afghan-style architecture.
 It is said that four architects from Shah Jahan's court visited Mandu and took inspiration for the Taj Mahal.